How to Prepare for a Forward Deployed Engineer Interview

 Practice tracing failures in unfamiliar environments and structuring problems the way a consultant would.

-Weeks 7–8: cases, behavioral, and a mock
+Weeks 7 to 8: cases, behavioral, and a mock

 Rehearse the case round out loud with a framework, prepare STAR stories, and run a full mock before the real loop.